sileht/pastamaker/README.rst

 pastamaker is a Github App to automatically manage Pull Requests "branch update" and "merge" when this one have 2 reviewer approvals

-Anything catchng "@pastamaker.*fast merge" will bypass the required approvals.

 It's currently used by `gnocchixyz projects <https://github.com/gnocchixyz>`_, the app name is 'pastamaker'.

 Github App Settings